Bellevue, Wisconsin

 Bellevue is a village in Brown County, Wisconsin, United States.
 The population was 15,935 at the time of the 2020 census.
 Bellevue is part of the Green Bay metropolitan area, around 4 mi east from Green Bay.

 History

+Initially settled circa 1850 by German immigrants, the township was originally named Manitou.
+Local residents Harry E. Eastman and Judge David Agry renamed it Belleview (overtime the name's spelling was changed to its current form).

 Bellevue was named for the French words meaning "beautiful view".
 It was a town until incorporating as a village on February 14, 2003.

 Geography

-According to the United States Census Bureau, the village has a total area of 14.40 sqmi, of which 14.34 sqmi of it is land and 0.05 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 14.40 sqmi, of which 14.34 sqmi is land and 0.05 sqmi is water.